 Individuals with chronic pain too often find themselves on a long and futile journey that involves a lot of over-simplistic solutions, false hope, unnecessary expenses, and unsupportive attitudes from family, friends, and healthcare professionals.
 But it doesn’t have to be that way—the more people become educated about pain, the better the process and outcomes will be.

 We want to build everyone’s relational skills for engaging with others in a way that maximizes the quality of the interaction.
-This includes interactions where one is listening to another with care as well as more challenging interactions that involve differing beliefs and opinions.
+This includes interactions where one is listening to another with care as well as more challenging interactions and difficult conversations that involve differing beliefs and opinions.
 We want to assist individuals in bridging perceived social gaps no matter how narrow or wide in a manner that maintains integrity, respect, and compassion.
 To accomplish this we teach various principles of navigating conflict and polarization and then we practice those principles together.